aiverify-foundation/moonshot/docs/contributing.md

 Using `samplemetric.py` as an example, you can edit the following elements from line 20 to line 22.

 1. `id`: This is the identifier of the metric that the user will use in their recipe or red teaming module.
-This should be the filename.
+This should be the file name.
 2. `name`: This is the name of the metric.
 This will be shown when the user lists the metrics.
 3. `description`: This is the description of the metrics.
 This will be shown when the user lists the metrics.
 The description should describe what the metrics measure.